wheresrhys/fetch-mock/docs/_api-mocking/getOnce_postOnce.md

 navTitle: .getOnce(), .postOnce() ...
 position: 4
 description: |-
-  Shorthands for `mock()` restricted to a particular method and that will only respond once
+  Shorthands for `mock()` that create routes that only respond to requests using a particular http method, and that can only mock a single request.
 parentMethodGroup: mocking
 ---